harfel/stocal/doc/tutorial.md

         yield self.Transition([k,l], [k+l], 10.)
 ```

-This time, `novel_reactions` receives two reactants, `a` and `b` and
+This time, `novel_reactions` receives two reactants, `k` and `l` and
 yields a reaction that produces their concatenation.
 This way, rules
 can create molecular species that had not been previously in the system
 state!

-To complete this example, we also generalize the reverse reactions and
+To complete this example, we also generalize the reverse reaction and
 define a Hydrolysis rule that breaks a polymer at any bond.
 To make the
 model a little more interesting, we decide that the stochastic rate
 constants of these reactions depends on the lengths of the hydrolysis